Macro-haplogroup L: L1-6

 (167±36 kya in the estimate of Soares et al. 2009).
 It diverged, in its turn, into L1 (150 kya), L5 (120 kya), and L2 (90 kya) before the recent out-of Africa event of ca. 70 kya.
 L3 emerges around 70 kya and is closely associated with the out-of-Africa event; it may have arisen either in East Africa or in Asia.
 L6 and L4 are sister clades of L3, but they are limited to East Africa and did not participate in the out-of-Africa migration.

-Undifferentiated L1'2'3'4'5'6 has been found in Neanderthal fossils from the Caucasus (Mezmaiskaya cave) and the Altai (Denisova Cave), dated to before 50 kya.
-This suggests that an earlier wave of expansion of Homo sapiens left Africa between about 200-130 kya (during the Penultimate Glacial Period, cf. Skhul and Qafzeh hominins) and left genetic traces by interbreeding with Neanderthals before disappearing.

 Haplogroup L1 diverged from L at about 140,000 years ago.
 Its emergence is associated with the early peopling of Africa by anatomically modern humans during the Eemian, and it is now mostly found in Bantu & Semi Bantu speaking West African populations.

 Haplogroup L5 was formerly classified as L1e, but is now recognized as having diverged from L1 at about 120 kya.

 It is also mostly associated with pygmies, with highest frequency in Mbuti pygmies from Eastern Central Africa at 15%.

 Haplogroup L2 diverged from L(1'4'6)'2 at about 90 kya, associated with the peopling of East West Africa.

 As a result of the South East Bantu migration it is now spread throughout Central Sub-Saharan Africa, at the expense of the previously more widespread L0, L1 and L5.

 Haplogroup L6 diverged from L3'4'6 at about the same time, ca. 90 kya.
 It is now a minor haplogroup with distribution mostly limited to the Horn of Africa and southern East Africa.

 Haplogroup L3 diverged from L3'4 at about 70 kya, likely shortly before the Southern Dispersal event (Out-of-Africa migration), possibly in East Africa.

 The mtDNA of all non-Africans is derived from L3, divided into two main lineages, M and N.

 Haplogroup L4 is a minor haplogroup of East Africa that arose around 70 kya but did not participate in the out-of-Africa migration.
 The haplogroup formerly named L7 has been re-classified as a subclade of L4, named L4a.